Geraldine Brannigan: Eurovision

 As a solo singer, Brannigan was commissioned in 1975 by the broadcaster RTL to compete for Luxembourg at the 1975 Eurovision Song Contest in Stockholm.
 "Toi" was co-written by Irish singer-songwriter Phil Coulter, Scottish producer Bill Martin and French songwriter Pierre Cour.
 Coulter conducted the orchestra for the song, which came fifth.
 All three writers had written previous Eurovision winning songs (Martin & Coulter in 1967 and Cour in 1960).

 Personal life

-In November 1998, Brannigan married her long-time partner Phil Coulter in a low-key ceremony at Wicklow registry office, witnessed by their six children, Danielle, Dominique, Alexandra, Daragh, Ryan and Georgina, and 16 guests.
-Coulter had noticed Brannigan in a Guinness TV advert in Dublin and felt that he had to meet her.
+In November 1998, Brannigan married her long-time partner Phil Coulter at Wicklow registry office, witnessed by their six children, Danielle, Dominique, Alexandra, Daragh, Ryan and Georgina, and 16 guests.
+Coulter had noticed Brannigan in a Guinness television advertisement in Dublin and felt that he had to meet her.
 He later said in an interview on Miriam Meets... on RTÉ Radio 1, that it was love at first sight.